Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-03-instructors.md

 ---
-title: Instructors information
+title: Instructor Information
 module: 1
 jotted: false
 ---

 # Instructor Information

-Quick links, including email links, office hours, and lab hours, are all available from the  tab above in the course menubar.
+Quick links, including email links, office hours, and lab hours, are all available from the ["Instructors"](({{site.baseurl}}/instructors/) tab above in the course menubar.

 What follows is a more detailed introduction to the people delivering this class to you this semester.
 We are a team, and will be working together to deliver this experience to you.

+<div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/Fyqb7vTyMN4" frameborder="0" allowfullscreen></iframe></div>

 ## Dr. Michael Musick